zzysh12345/posgsl/README.md

-This is the code of paper "Prototypical Subgraph Structure Learning for Graph Classification" submitted to CIKM-25.
+This is the code of paper "Prototypical Subgraph Structure Learning for Graph Classification" submitted to Neural Networks.